-However, for 2016/17 and beyond, pending the outcome of that review process, it remains a NHS Standard Contract requirement for all providers of NHS-funded hip replacements, knee replacements, varicose vein surgery and groin hernia procedures to collect and submit PROMs data to the Health and Social Care Information Centre (HSCIC).
+It is currently an NHS Standard Contract Requirement for all providers of NHS-funded hip replacements, knee replacements, varicose vein surgery and groin hernia procedures to collect and submit PROMs data to NHS Digital.

-As part of the contracts between clinical commissioning groups (CCGs) and independent or NHS providers, it has been a requirement that you must use the Patient Questionnaire Framework and/or the North of England Commercial Procurement Collaborative Framework to procure the collection of national PROMs data from a supplier.
+As part of the contracts between CCGs and independent or NHS providers, it has previously been a requirement for providers to use the Patient Questionnaire Framework and/or the North of England Commercial Procurement Collaborative Framework to procure the collection of national PROMs data from a supplier.
 This was put in place to ensure compliance with NHS Digital requirements for submitting the national PROMs data.

-- Patient Reported Outcome Measures (PROMs) Standards: A – J
+- National Patient Reported Outcome Measures (PROMs) Programme Guidance

-- Patient Reported Outcome Measures (PROMs) Standards: K – M
+- Patient Reported Outcome Measures (PROMs) in England – A guide to PROMs methodology